What is an Intrusion Detection System (IDS)?

 Network Intrusion Detection System

-Network Intrusion Detection System (IDS) monitors the network traffic and can detect different attacks such as viruses, worms, Trojans, buffer overflow, denial of service attacks, etc. Network Intrusion Detection System (IDS) provides all the necessary features and functions to detect intrusions.
+Network Intrusion Detection System (IDS) monitors the network traffic and can detect different attacks such as viruses, worms, Trojans, buffer overflow, denial of service attacks, etc. A Network Intrusion Detection System (IDS) provides all the necessary features and functions to detect intrusions.

 Network intrusion detection systems are used for different network applications such as network monitoring, web applications, intrusion detection, enterprise security, firewall, network security, etc.